Milad-Akarie/injectable/README.md

 ```

 Now passing your environment to `init` function will create a simple environment filter that will only validate dependencies that have no environments or one of their environments matches the given environment.
-Alternatively, you can pass your own `EnvironmentFilter` to decide what dependencies to register based on their environment keys, or use one of the shipped ones
+Alternatively, you can pass your own `EnvironmentFilter` to decide what dependencies to register based on their environment keys, or use one of the shipped ones:

 - NoEnvOrContainsAll
 - NoEnvOrContainsAny